BestGuide is reader supported and may earn affiliate commission. Learn More.

 Does Gusto handle tax filings?

 Yes, Gusto automatically calculates, files, and pays all relevant federal, state, and local payroll taxes.
-They also generate and file W-2s and 1099s at year-end.
+They also generate and file W-2s and 1099s at year-end at no extra cost.

 How long does Gusto take to process payroll?

-Standard processing time is 2-4 business days.
+Standard processing time is 2 to 4 business days.
 However, on the Plus and Premium plans, qualified employers can access next-day direct deposit.

 Is Gusto available in all 50 states?